 In today’s global economy, companies operating internationally may find themselves in a dispute that will be litigated in a foreign country.
 The dispute could involve anything from breach of contract claims, product liability (including manufacturing and design defects) to claims of fraud (with possible awards of punitive damages).

 Initiating a lawsuit against a foreign company in your home country would require obtaining jurisdiction over the company and compelling them to litigate there.
-However, depending on the claims being made in the lawsuit, jurisdiction could be compelled to take place in the foreign country where different judicial rules may be applied.
+However, depending on the claims being made in the lawsuit, litigation could be compelled to take place in the foreign country where different judicial rules may be applied.
 Needless to say, the cost of litigating an international dispute could be an enormous expense with no guarantee of a positive outcome.

 Mediation of an international dispute would provide the most advantageous alternative to litigation.
 Mediation not only saves time and money, but it also provides flexibility and enables the parties to structure the mediation in a manner that benefits both sides.
 Mediation helps to preserve and improve relationships between parties and shows respect and value for the parties involved in a conflict.
 Mediation also allows the parties to look beyond the legal issues and determine their underlying interests in the dispute.
 From this perspective, they may devise solutions that advance each of their respective interests.
 The possibility that mediation can result in a “win-win” solution for both parties is one of its most attractive aspects.